LouisMazel/maz-ui/packages/docs/docs/guide/getting-started.md

 #### Optional

-You can add these css rules in your main css file to use maz-ui font family
+You can add these CSS rules in your main CSS file to use maz-ui font family

 ```css
 html {